Slow Cooker Apple Chicken (5-Ingredients!)

 Instructions

-- Sprinkle both sides of the chicken with an additional ½ teaspoon salt and garlic powder.
+- Sprinkle both sides of the chicken with an ½ teaspoon salt and the garlic powder.

 - Remove the chicken to a cutting board.
-Shred with two forks, then place back into the slow cooker, add the remaining ¼ cup apple cider, stirring to combine.
+Shred with two forks or dice, then place back into the slow cooker.
+Add the remaining ¼ cup apple cider, stirring to combine.
 Taste and add additional salt or apple cider to taste.

 Whaaa!?
 Why have I never thought to add apples to my crockpot chicken?
 Why is this not on a plate in front of me right now?
 These are just some of the questions I have.
 One thing I do know is that this looks AH-MAZING.